DarkArtistry/roax-scout-deployment/QUICKSTART.md

 cd blockscout/docker-compose
 ```

-### 2. Configure for Roax Network
+### 2. Configure for Roax Network with MEGA Features

-The custom Roax configuration files are already created:
+The custom MEGA Blockscout configuration files are already created:
 - `roax.yml` - Docker compose configuration
-- `envs/roax-blockscout.env` - Backend configuration
+- `envs/roax-blockscout.env` - Backend configuration with validator APIs
-- `envs/roax-frontend.env` - Frontend configuration
+- `envs/roax-frontend.env` - Frontend configuration with IDE and SDK

-To use these configurations, you need to update the service definitions to use the Roax-specific environment files.
+To use these configurations, you need to update the service definitions to use the MEGA-enhanced environment files.

 ### 3. Update Service Configurations